Customer Agreement

 2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 20 or any other provision of the Agreement.

-3.2 Each Statement of Work must be signed by or on behalf of each party.
+3.2 Each Statement of Work must be signed or otherwise expressly agreed by or on behalf of each party.

 4.1 This Clause 4 shall apply to any Consultancy Services specified in an applicable Statement of Work; and BSITC shall provide such Consultancy Services to the Customer in accordance with this Clause 4.